 0.0

-Bold marks the best model per archetype.
+Bold marks the best model per page type.

 Text-first notes